 This post from the Post Planner fan page is a good example.
-Notice the vibrant, bright and compelling featured image on the link post:
+Notice the vibrant, bright, and compelling featured image on the linked post:

 Posting links to your website is an essential part of any Facebook content strategy.

-On the Post Planner page, you'll notice we post links to blog posts 2-3 times per day and mix in 2-3 light-hearted posts to get people talking.
+On the Post Planner page, you'll notice we consistently post links to blog posts and mix in 2-3 light-hearted posts to get people talking.

-The Likes, comments and shares are lower on the link posts -- and that's fine -- because our goal is to drive traffic with those posts, not necessarily get engagement on Facebook.
+And that's completely fine because our goal is to drive traffic with those posts, not necessarily get engagement on Facebook.

-Bottom line -- having a Facebook page will greatly increase your web traffic if you use the right posting strategies.
+Having a Facebook page will significantly increase your web traffic if you use the right posting strategies.

 The topic of SEO and Facebook gets debated quite a bit.

-Some argue that the information in the About section of a business page is scraped and thus searchable by Google.
+Some argue that the info in the "About" section of business pages is scraped and thus searchable by Google.

 9. Reach people on their phones

-The vast majority of Facebook users are accessing the site via their mobile devices -- many of them only with a mobile device.
+The vast majority of Facebook users are accessing the platform via their mobile devices (98.5%).

-As this trend grows -- it becomes more and more important for your business to have a presence on Facebook.
+As this trend grows, it becomes more important for your business to have a presence on Facebook.

-The great thing about a Facebook page is Facebook does the heavy lifting for you! -- optimizing your page for both desktop and mobile devices.
+The benefit of a Facebook business page is that Facebook does the heavy lifting for you.

 - Hours of operation